Intermittent percolation and the scale-free distribution of vegetation clusters: Individual-snapshot properties of the temporally heterogeneous model

-The average of the exponents obtained by fitting power-law distributions for individual snapshots (obtained excluding samples that are best fitted by exponentials) exhibits a non-monotonic behavior as a function of the vegetation density (see gray line of Fig. \ref{Empirical}).
-The mean exponent $\tau(\rho)$ reaches a minimum value $\tau\simeq1.54<\tau_c$ at a density value below the percolation threshold $\rho\simeq0.44<\rho_c$, and increases up to $\tau\simeq4$ for larger and smaller densities.
+The average of the exponents obtained by fitting power-law distributions for individual snapshots --obtained excluding samples that are best fitted by exponentials-- exhibits a non-monotonic behavior as a function of the vegetation density (see gray line of Figure \ref{Empirical}) similar to that of the average in Figure \ref{TCP_collapse-Ps}C.

+\neww{It is important to emphasize that this effective averaged value of $\overline{\tau}(\rho)$ is not the same as the ensemble averaged value of $\tau(\rho)$ obtained in the previous section: here, we fit individual snapshots, discard those that comply better with exponential fits, and average the resulting set of $\tau$ values to obtain a final averaged effective exponent $\overline{\tau}(\rho)$; this is different from considering the averaged distribution including \emph{all} snapshots with a given $\rho$, and fitting a single exponent $\tau(\rho)$ to such a final distribution.
+Observe that the mean exponent $\overline{\tau}(\rho)$ reaches a minimum value $\overline{\tau} \simeq 1.58$ at a density of $\rho\simeq0.42$, below the percolation threshold, and increases up to $\overline{\tau} \simeq 2.8$ for larger and smaller densities\footnote{Note that, as discussed above, exponent values smaller than $2$ can appear.}.}

-We also performed simulations for smaller values of the noise amplitude $\sigma$, for which the shape of the curves remain similar and the widths of the distributions of $\tau$-values (i.e. the errorbars in Fig.6) decrease.
-Actually, in the limit in which $\sigma$ goes to $0$ one should recover power-law scaling only in a vanishing region around the critical point.
-However, a detailed comparison between the resulting curves for diverse values of $\sigma$ is not straightforward given that --in the way we chose to parametrize-- the possible values of $\bar{p}$ are limited by the choice of $\sigma$ and thus the sampling of values of $\rho$ is also affected by $\sigma$.
-Disentangling these effects from the final results is therefore not straightforward in the present setting; thus, we do not pursue further such a goal here.
+We also performed simulations for smaller values of the noise amplitude $\sigma$, for which the shape of the curves remain similar; in the limit in which $\sigma$ goes to $0$ one obtains typically exponential fits, and one should recover power-law scaling only in a vanishing region around the critical point.